- What is Cast Iron?

 The process starts with melting blocks of iron and steel in a 2800°F furnace.
 This mixture takes around 15 minutes to melt into molten iron.
 Once the mixture is molted, vermiculite is added as a bonding agent to help remove impurities.

-Once this is done the molten cast iron is then poured between two sand moulds and this is what gives the cookware its distinctive shape.
-Once the cookware takes shape, it is tumbled and shaken so that the moulding sand gets separated from it.
-The pot or pan is then shot blasted with a fine steel shot which helps in removing any residual moulding sand on it.
+Once this is done, the molten cast iron is then poured between two sand molds and this is what gives the cookware its distinctive shape.
+Once the cookware takes shape, it is tumbled and shaken so that the molding sand gets separated from it.
+The pot or pan is then shot blasted with a fine steel shot which helps in removing any residual molding sand on it.

 The cast-iron cookware is then grounded, polished, rinsed and dried with a steam dryer.
 The dried utensil is ready to be seasoned with the help of electrostatic spray guns that use vegetable or soy oil.
 After the spray is done, the cast iron cookware is transferred to a high-temperature oven which sets in the seasoning and gives your cast iron cookware that very distinctive black patina look.